Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 ### Fun(damental) School
 	German: Grundschule
 Here pupils learn the absolute basics of the basics of the common knowledge expected in every Bardeenian citizen.
 All pupils absolutely have to learn everything this level can teach in order for society to deem them capable of contributing.

-Subjects:
+##### Fun Subjects:
 - **Math & Science** - Basic algebra and geometry, simple physics and chemistry
 - **Language & Literature** - Reading, Writing, Speaking, using language
 - **History & Home** - Basic local history, handling money, the state organization, housework
 - **Sports & Wilderness** - Sports & Health, basic navigation, local Flora & Fauna, basic Anomiology
 - **Arts, Crafts & Music** - Drawing, Painting, Sculpting, Pottery, Singing, Notation, Playing an Instrument
 - **Culture & Diversity** - Overview over all the [[Die Invis|Invis]] cultures and religions, rituals, [[Die Mystik|mystic]] pitfalls
+##### Fun Graduation
 Most children graduate as [[The Ministry of Community#Levels of Maturity|Interactors]], while cases of earlier and later levels is considered normal, too - everyone learns at their own pace.
 Graduation ceremonies are held every quarter of a year, and graduates receive a so-called **Fundamentals Diploma**.
 This diploma theoretically enables them to start a career - an admittedly simple one, but a career nonetheless.
 Children have to continue with school until they are **Adults**, so this does not happen often. **Adult** graduates do happen once in a blue moon, though.
 Especially amongst pure-blood [[Die Forasier|Forasians]], but even for them continuation is still the norm.
 ### Mid(dle) School
 	German: Mittelschule
 In middle school, subjects build on top of the basic knowledge each pupil acquired from the previous level.
 The total number of subjects increased significantly and pupils therefore have to choose, which they want to learn.

-Subjects:
+##### Mid Subjects
 Subjects are divided into categories and pupils have to select at least one subject of each going forward.
 If they wish, they may also choose more subjects from any given category, as long as there's still capacity on their time table.
+Optional choices may be dropped at any time.
 The following lists all the categories with example subjects for each.
 Not all subjects are available at all the schools, though, and some build on the knowledge of others and can only be chosen as soon as the required knowledge was acquired:
 - **Logical**: Math, Informatics, Statistics, Data Science
 - **Language**: Second, Third, Fourth, etc.